dougefla/Awesome-Articulated-Object-Understanding/README.md

 [📄 Paper](https://arxiv.org/abs/2409.08750) | [🌐 Project Page](https://jiangtaoran.github.io/dexsim2real2_website/)
 - Dataset: Shape2Motion, PartNet-Mobility,
+- Input: Point Cloud
+<details span>
+<summary><b>Abstract</b></summary>
+<br>

-- Input: Articulated object manipulation is ubiquitous in daily life.
+Articulated object manipulation is ubiquitous in daily life.
 In this paper, we present DexSim2Real2, a novel robot learning framework for goal-conditioned articulated object manipulation using both two-finger grippers and multi-finger dexterous hands.
 The key of our framework is constructing an explicit world model of unseen articulated objects through active one-step interactions.
 This explicit world model enables sampling-based model predictive control to plan trajectories achieving different manipulation goals without needing human demonstrations or reinforcement learning.
 It first predicts an interaction motion using an affordance estimation network trained on self-supervised interaction data or videos of human manipulation from the internet.
 After executing this interaction on the real robot, the framework constructs a digital twin of the articulated object in simulation based on the two point clouds before and after the interaction.
 For dexterous multi-finger manipulation, we propose to utilize eigengrasp to reduce the high-dimensional action space, enabling more efficient trajectory searching.
 Extensive experiments validate the framework's effectiveness for precise articulated object manipulation in both simulation and the real world using a two-finger gripper and a 16-DoF dexterous hand.
 The robust generalizability of the explicit world model also enables advanced manipulation strategies, such as manipulating with different tools.
-<details span>
-<summary><b>Abstract</b></summary>
-<br>

-nan
 </details>

 ### 5. PARIS: Part-level Reconstruction and Motion Analysis for Articulated Objects